robrez/robrez-com/site/src/resume/cpsi/fhir-api.md

 itemTags:
   - FHIR
   - SMART
-  - OAUTH
-  - OIDC
-  - Polymer
   - JAX-RS / Jersey
-  - SpringBoot
-  - GKE
-  - OpenTelemetry
-  - Prometheus
-  - HELM
 ---

-Created [FHIR](https://hl7.org/fhir/) API resource server and authorization infrastructure and ecosystem.
-Components of overall ecosystem include ingress, FHIR, OAuth, OpenID-Connect, [SMART](http://hl7.org/fhir/smart-app-launch/index.html) EHR, Standalone, Backend Services authorization flows
+Created [FHIR](https://hl7.org/fhir/) API resource server.
+Enhanced authorization infrastructure to support extended workflows specified by [SMART](http://hl7.org/fhir/smart-app-launch/index.html).

-This has become a mission-critical piece of much of our product catalog and is used ubiquitously for authentication, authorization, data access.
-This infrastructure was certified to meet or exceed requirements mandated during ONC's Health IT Certification Program.
-These mandates have the goal of promoting interoperability and giving patients control of and access to data.
-For example, [we](https://www.cpsi.com/resources/news/health-records-on-iphone-now-available-to-cpsi-clients-and-the-communities-they-serve/) are able to integrate with [Apple Healthkit](https://www.apple.com/healthcare/health-records/) using these standards-based protocols and services
+This product was certified to meet or exceed requirements of ONC's Health IT Certification Program.
+Most modern features in our ecosystem depend on this infrastructure.
+Additionally, third-party products such as [Apple Healthkit](https://www.apple.com/healthcare/health-records/) can be built on these standards-based protocols and services. ([Press release](https://www.cpsi.com/resources/news/health-records-on-iphone-now-available-to-cpsi-clients-and-the-communities-they-serve/))

-Have continued to serve in a _Principal Architect_ capacity and have actively enhanced various layers of this ecosystem as needed
+Created and deployed a documentation website, as required for listing on the Certified Health IT Products List ([CHPL](https://www.healthit.gov/topic/certified-health-it-products-list-chpl))